RichCanvas3/MyOrgWallet/public/READMEDownload.md

 ## Goals

-* Provide an organization a digital wallet (Account Abstraction) to manage their organizational attestations.
+* Provide an organization a digital wallet (Account Abstraction) to manage their organizational and individual attestations.
-* Use a modern web stack of ReactJS, Tailwind CSS, and Typescript.
+* Use a modern web3 stack and leverage latest metamask capabilities
-* Vite client and server.
 * Intuitive AI chat driven UI.
-* No metamask permission popups within main application (one time permission popups during initial onboarding)
+No metamask permission popups within main application (one time permission popups during initial onboarding)
 * Role based (via delegation) security.
-On-chain based on domain and leveraged by all dApps
+On-chain based on domain and leveraged by all dApps.

 ## Architecture